 APSC grad honoured by Environmental Managers Association of BC

-A UBC Engineering graduate has received the Emerging Environmental Professional Award from the Environmental Managers Association of BC.
+A UBC Engineering graduate from the MEL in Integrated Water Management programs has received the Emerging Environmental Professional Award from the Environmental Managers Association of BC.

 After graduating from UBC with a BASc in civil engineering in 2011, Kruchten joined Keystone Environmental, a local environmental consulting company where she had previously worked two summer co-op terms.
 As her responsibilities there grew — in addition to providing technical expertise for increasingly complex analytical and engineering projects, she began to manage and coordinate projects of her own — Kruchten felt as though she needed to hone her business and management skills.

 So in 2016 she took a one-year leave of absence and enrolled in UBC’s Master of Engineering Leadership (MEL) program in Integrated Water Management, which covered a broad range of topics that were directly relevant to her work: not only technical subjects like biological wastewater treatment and engineering design, but also strategy and innovation, project management and client interaction.